metromoxie/subresource-integrity/specification.dev.markdown

 ###### The `every-other` element

 <div class="todo">
-TODO: `script` is a good stard, but at a minimum, we'll need to cover the following set of elements:
+TODO: `script` is a good start, but at a minimum, we'll need to cover the following set of elements:

 * audio